qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

 2. Compile the `LE.QCLINUX.1.0.r1` image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

-   .. note:: For information on the supported machine configurations of the development kit, see the table *MACHINE and QCOM_SELECTED_BSP parameter value* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241208101813/>`__.
+   .. note:: For information on the supported machine configurations of the development kit, see the table *Default values of "MACHINE" and "QCOM_SELECTED_BSP" parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.

    a.
 To run the build commands for a specific configuration, click **Compile using terminal**.